mne-tools/mne-python/doc/documentation.rst

    :doc:`installation instructions <../getting_started>`.

-The rest of this page provides links to resources for :ref:`learning basic Python programming <learn_python>` (a necessary prerequisite to using any Python module, and MNE-Python is no exception), as well as some notes on the :ref:`design philosophy of MNE-Python <design_philosophy>` that may help orient new users to what MNE-Python does and does not do.
+The rest of this page provides:

+- links to resources for :ref:`learning basic Python programming
+  <learn_python>` (a necessary prerequisite to using any Python module, and
+  MNE-Python is no exception)

+- some notes on the :ref:`design philosophy of MNE-Python <design_philosophy>` that may help orient new users to what MNE-Python does and does not do

+- a :ref:`flowchart` of the conceptual flow of data through MNE-Python

 .. _learn_python: